kanaabe/yoshie-realestate/src/pages/index.md

   interior design consultant, construction consultant, and staging designer.

-  Yoshie graduated from the Fashion Institute of Technology in New York with a degree in Interior Design.
+  Yoshie studied at Tama Art University in Tokyo, graduated from the Fashion Institute of Technology in New York with a degree in Interior Design.
 Prior to her Real Estate career, Yoshie managed the design and construction for major retailers such as Tommy Hilfiger, Footlocker and Tumi.
-She has managed the design and construction of over 1,000 stores domestically and internationally.
+She achieved to open over 1,000 stores domestically and internationally.

   Yoshie enjoys art, museums, nature, house plants, furniture restoration, hiking, biking, running and motorcycles.

   > "I love making a difference in people's lives and to be part of their